Journey Through The Land Of Blue Dragon: The Guide For The Best Things To Do In Vietnam

 bhutanese-cuisine-things-to-do-in-vietnam

 If there’s one thing as compelling as Vietnam’s enchanting landscapes and rich history, it’s the country’s vibrant culinary scene provided by some of the best restaurants in Vietnam.
-Among the array of gastronomic delights that Vietnam has to offer, the Bhutanese cuisine stands out for its unique flavours and wholesome ingredients.
-Exploring this little-known facet of Vietnam’s food culture is one of the unexpected yet delightful ‘things to do in Vietnam’.
+Among the array of gastronomic delights that Vietnam has to offer, Bhutanese cuisine stands out for its unique flavours and wholesome ingredients.

 The cuisine of Bhutan originates from the Himalayan kingdom and usually consists of a fusion of spicy, savoury and at times, surprisingly sharp flavours.
-The three most iconic dishes in the Bhutanese cuisine include dishes like Ema Datshi, Phaksha Paa and Jasha Maru and are the must things to do in Vietnam for food lovers.
+The three most iconic dishes in Bhutanese cuisine include dishes like Ema Datshi, Phaksha Paa and Jasha Maru which are the must things to do in Vietnam for food lovers, especially those on Vietnam honeymoon

 Best Restaurants In Vietnam: The Bhutan Kitchen in Ho Chi Minh City, Himalayan Phoenix Restaurant in Da Nang, Drukpa Restaurant in Hoi An